drBenway/pixi-vn-wiki/Intercept-Events.md

 ## Refresh page

-Using the refresh button without managing it causes you to lose all temporary game data.
+Using the browser's refresh button without managing it causes you to lose all temporary game data.

-The solution is to create a save when refreshing the pages in local storage.
-Next, check after the refresh if a save exists, and if it exists then load it and then delete it.
-The same solution can be used to prevent browser crashes.
+The solution is to create a save, in local storage, before refreshing the page.
+Then, when the page is refreshed, check if the save exists, load it, and then delete it.

-Example:
+Example ( This solution also prevents the loss of data when the page is closed ):

 ```ts
 // ActionsUtility.ts